fastlane/fastlane/internal/notes/test_suite_parallelism.md

 That is why the remedy is to remove the subprocesses rather than to tune the worker count.
 About 180 examples each run a real `xcodebuild -showBuildSettings`; `Project#build_settings` memoises per instance and every example builds a fresh `Project`, so nothing is reused.
 Caching those would shorten the sequential run and halve the effective process count, which then lets the worker count rise. `FASTLANE_DISALLOW_XCODEBUILD_SETTINGS_LOOKUP` and the `disallow_xcodebuild_settings_lookup` option already exist to forbid the lookup; what is missing is a recorded fixture to answer from.

 Splitting also keeps finding order dependence that seeds do not.
 Rows T and Z came out of a worker seeing a subset no random order produces.

+## What rewriting the specs is worth

+Parallelism divides the work; rewriting removes it, so the two compound rather than compete, and rewriting also helps the plain sequential run that a developer gets by default.

+Nineteen of 446 spec files mention `requires_xcodebuild`, and they account for 167s of 275s of example time, 61%.
+Running the whole suite with `FASTLANE_DISALLOW_XCODEBUILD_SETTINGS_LOOKUP` set takes it from 276s to 117s, a 58% saving, with 233 examples failing.
+That number is an upper bound, since a failing example abandons whatever it had left to do, but it was reached a completely different way from the 61% and the two agree within three points.

+So the prize is somewhere around 40 to 55% of the sequential run. `Project#build_settings` memoises on `@build_settings`, per instance, and every example builds a fresh `Project`, so nothing is ever reused.
+A cache keyed on project path and configuration, recorded once and replayed, would take most of it.

+Not all of those examples can lose the subprocess. `Project.run_command` is tested for timeouts and retries with real sleeps, 9.6s of `project_spec` alone, and those have to keep shelling out.
+The target is the roughly eighty examples that only need build settings to exist.

+It would also raise the useful worker count.
+Each of those examples is a worker plus an xcodebuild child, so removing them halves the effective process count, and the `min(cores, 8)` cap in `test_parallel` should be revisited upwards afterwards.

+## Worker defaults

+`min(cores, 8)`, derived rather than fixed per platform: what decides the number is the core count and how much of the suite shells out, not the operating system.
+It fits both measurements, eight on a 14 core machine and four on a runner. `WORKERS` overrides it, and the run prints the core count it saw.

+Linux and Windows skip the xcodebuild specs altogether, so 61% of the example time does not exist there and their knee will sit somewhere else.
+Not measured, since the audit only runs on macOS today.